hallpaz/3dsystems20/docs/assignment2.md

 For the geometry, we sample points uniformly as we increment the angles Phi and Theta in a spherical coordinate system.
 0 <= Phi < 2pi; 0 <= Theta < pi.
 As the texture has a boundary and the sphere has not , we must be careful to achieve a good and meaningful result.
 Our strategy for a good mapping was:

 1. We don't close the sphere in the poles.
-We keep the vertice
+As we can see in line #2, we define an epsilon, so that Phi actually varies from epsilon to

 <script src="https://gist.github.com/hallpaz/1c218e01c893c120b61a661731234c30.js"></script>

 ### Rendering the Scene
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NjQ2NzY0NCwtMTA2NTQyNjQ1MiwxMz
-M1NTMwMTg0LC0xNzk2OTM4MTg5LDE3NTc0ODA1MzldfQ==
+eyJoaXN0b3J5IjpbMzI4MDMyNDEzLC0xMDY1NDI2NDUyLDEzMz
+U1MzAxODQsLTE3OTY5MzgxODksMTc1NzQ4MDUzOV19
 -->